We love our amazing staff as moms, teachers, friends and all around talented, special human beings!!

 Eve earned a bachelor’s degree from the State University of New York at Geneseo in Elementary and Special Education at a time when that dual major was not offered at many colleges.
 She was a public middle school English and Social Studies teacher for 5 years, and has been a private tutor for the past 3 years.
 As a tutor, she specializes in making math approachable, fun, and meaningful.
 She also helps students manage the anxiety that can come with academic challenges.
 Along the way, she also explored careers in outdoor sporting goods and social services.
 No matter the career, Eve has always wanted to help others and be a creative problem-solver.
 She is an artist, and currently works in Prismacolor marker and collage.

-Liz is a mother of two, an artist and a certified PreK-12 grade art teacher.
+Liz is a mother of three, an artist and a certified PreK-12 grade art teacher.
 Liz first pursued her dreams of becoming an artist at the Maryland Institute College of Art where she received a Bachelor of Fine Arts degree.
 It was there that she first began to share her passion for art with students of various ages as a teaching assistant and educational coordinator for a curatorial studies program.